Honeycrisp apple recipes

 9. Newtown Pippin apple

 Newtown Pippin is a fantastic heritage winter apple that is picked late in the season.
 It’s a great apple for juicing and making hard ciders.
 It has a rich flavor and is a favorite culinary apple.
-Newtown pippin is usually yellow or green in color.
-These are some of the best apples for juicing.
+Newtown Pippin is usually yellow or green and makes a vibrant, gourmet juice.

 10. Grimes Golden apple

 The Grimes Golden has an excellent flavor with a mild bitterness.
 The sweetness is richer than a Golden Delicious with a hint of spiciness.
-As perfectly ripe apples, they make great apples for juicing!
-Use this apple to make the perfect fruit juice to enjoy.
+If you can find them, this is a classic choice.

 11. Roxbury Russet apple

 Roxbury Russet is one of the oldest apple varieties in North America and is extremely popular for juicing.
-It is part of the group of apple knowns as russets.
-It has some tartness, but it is mostly sweet in flavor.
-The fresh pressed juice is a lovely treat, making Roxbury Russets one of the best apples for juicing.
+It has some tartness but is mostly sweet in flavor.
+The fresh pressed juice is a gourmet treat for true apple loves.

 12. Black Oxford apple